This article is continued from the previous page… Click here to jump Back to the Beginning.

 A gun safe manufacturer may offer you a warranty to buy you a replacement safe and pay for shipping if it is involved in a burglary or fire.
 Sounds great, right?

 Most gun owners have homeowners insurance though.
-Insurance will often pay for opening a locked-out gun safe damaged by a burglar or fire, pay for damage to at least some of the contents of the gun safe, pay for removal and disposal of your old gun safe, pay for the damaged gun safe itself, and pay for installation of your new gun safe.
+Insurance will often pay for opening a locked-out gun safe damaged by a burglar or fire.
+It often will also pay for damage to at least some of the contents of the gun safe, removal and disposal of your old gun safe, the damaged gun safe itself, and installation of your new gun safe.

 Warranty claims on safes aren’t that common, except for those related to electronic locks.
 There’s not a lot to go wrong with a gun safe except